MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage.md

         - `[PrimaryApprovers <IMicrosoftGraphSubjectSet[]>]`: The subjects, typically users, who will be asked to approve requests.
 A collection of singleUser, groupMembers, requestorManager, internalSponsors or externalSponsors.
     - `[RequestorSettings <IMicrosoftGraphAccessPackageAssignmentRequestorSettings>]`: accessPackageAssignmentRequestorSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[AllowCustomAssignmentSchedule <Boolean?>]`: If false, the requestor is not permitted to include a schedule in their request.
+      - `[AllowCustomAssignmentSchedule <Boolean?>]`: False indicates that the requestor is not permitted to include a schedule in their request.
-      - `[EnableOnBehalfRequestorsToAddAccess <Boolean?>]`: If true, allows on-behalf-of requestors to create a request to add access for another principal.
+      - `[EnableOnBehalfRequestorsToAddAccess <Boolean?>]`: True allows on-behalf-of requestors to create a request to add access for another principal.
-      - `[EnableOnBehalfRequestorsToRemoveAccess <Boolean?>]`: If true, allows on-behalf-of requestors to create a request to remove access for another principal.
+      - `[EnableOnBehalfRequestorsToRemoveAccess <Boolean?>]`: True allows on-behalf-of requestors to create a request to remove access for another principal.
-      - `[EnableOnBehalfRequestorsToUpdateAccess <Boolean?>]`: If true, allows on-behalf-of requestors to create a request to update access for another principal.
+      - `[EnableOnBehalfRequestorsToUpdateAccess <Boolean?>]`: True allows on-behalf-of requestors to create a request to update access for another principal.
-      - `[EnableTargetsToSelfAddAccess <Boolean?>]`: If true, allows requestors to create a request to add access for themselves.
+      - `[EnableTargetsToSelfAddAccess <Boolean?>]`: True allows requestors to create a request to add access for themselves.
-      - `[EnableTargetsToSelfRemoveAccess <Boolean?>]`: If true, allows requestors to create a request to remove their access.
+      - `[EnableTargetsToSelfRemoveAccess <Boolean?>]`: True allows requestors to create a request to remove their access.
-      - `[EnableTargetsToSelfUpdateAccess <Boolean?>]`: If true, allows requestors to create a request to update their access.
+      - `[EnableTargetsToSelfUpdateAccess <Boolean?>]`: True allows requestors to create a request to update their access.
       - `[OnBehalfRequestors <IMicrosoftGraphSubjectSet[]>]`: The principals who can request on-behalf-of others.
     - `[ReviewSettings <IMicrosoftGraphAccessPackageAssignmentReviewSettings>]`: accessPackageAssignmentReviewSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.